idaceappdev/AdalToMsal/Python/PythonWebApp-ADAL-To-MSAL/2.After-webapp-MSAL/README.md

    ```
 ## Changes needed in app.py file

-- Remove the below line of code to get rid of adal refernce
+- Remove the below line of code to get rid of adal reference

    ```sh
     import adal
    ```
-  Replace it with MSAL package refernce
+  Replace it with MSAL package reference

    ```sh
     import msal
    ```
-- Remove the below line of code which is no longer needed as MSAL provides this abstration.
+- Remove the below line of code which is no longer needed as MSAL provides this abstraction.

    ```sh
     TEMPLATE_AUTHZ_URL = ('https://login.microsoftonline.com/{}/oauth2/v2.0/authorize?' +
                       'response_type=code&client_id={}&redirect_uri={}&' +
                       'state={}&scope={}/{}')
    ```
- - Define the below two methods which initilizes the MSAL object.
+ - Define the below two methods which initializes the MSAL object.

    ```sh
     def _build_msal_app(cache=None, authority=None):